-The calculations in the table below are based on 86,764,383 ordinary shares on an as-converted basis outstanding as of the date of this prospectus, and 84,454,686 Class A ordinary shares, including (i) 13,500,000 Class A ordinary shares to be sold by us in this offering in the form of ADSs and (ii) 1,515,151 Class A ordinary shares we will issue and sell in the concurrent private placement at the initial public offering price of US\$16.50 per ADSs, and 17,324,848 Class B ordinary shares outstanding immediately after the completion of this offering and concurrent private placement, assuming the underwriters do not exercise their over-allotment option.
+The calculations in the table below are based on 86,764,383 ordinary shares on an as-converted basis outstanding as of the date of this prospectus, and 84,663,673 Class A ordinary shares, including (i) 13,500,000 Class A ordinary shares to be sold by us in this offering in the form of ADSs and (ii) 1,724,138 Class A ordinary shares we will issue and sell in the concurrent private placement at an assumed initial public offering price of US\$14.50 per ADSs, the midpoint of the estimated range of the initial public offering price, and 17,324,848 Class B ordinary shares outstanding immediately after the completion of this offering and concurrent private placement, assuming the underwriters do not exercise their over-allotment option.

-OrbiMed Entities and Casdin Partners Master Fund, L.P., our existing shareholders, have subscribed for, and have been allocated 1,515,151 ADSs and 1,363,636 ADSs, respectively, in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 11.2% and 10.1%, respectively, of the ADSs being offered in this offering, assuming the underwriters do not exercise their over-allotment option.
-Certain existing shareholders and their affiliates, including an affiliate of LYFE Capital, an affiliate of Lilly Asia Ventures, investment funds sponsored by CMB International Capital Corporation Limited and its affiliates and investment funds affiliated with Sequoia Capital China, have subscribed for, and have been allocated an aggregate of 1,909,088 ADSs in this offering at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 14.1% of the ADSs being offered in this offering, assuming the underwriters do not exercise their over-allotment option.
-The ADSs allocated to these shareholders and their affiliates are reflected in the table below.
+OrbiMed Entities and Casdin Partners Master Fund, L.P., our existing shareholders, have indicated an interest in purchasing up to US\$25 million and US\$22.5 million, respectively, of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Certain existing shareholders and their affiliates, including an affiliate of LYFE Capital, an affiliate of Lilly Asia Ventures, investment funds sponsored by CMB International Capital Corporation Limited and its affiliates and investment funds affiliated with Sequoia Capital China, have indicated an interest in purchasing up to an aggregate of US\$31.5 million of the ADSs representing Class A ordinary shares in this offering at the initial public offering price and on the same terms as the other ADSs being offered.
+Such indications of interest are not binding agreements or commitments to purchase, and we and the underwriters are currently under no obligation to sell ADSs to any of these shareholders or their affiliates.
+The calculations in the table below do not take into account of the subscription of these shareholders or their affiliates in this offering, if any.